Alois Podhajsky

+Alois Podhajsky (24 February 1898 – 23 May 1973) was an Austrian military officer, Olympic rider, and long-serving director of the Spanish Riding School of Vienna.
+He is known for his work in classical horsemanship and for his role in maintaining the Lipizzan breed and the traditions of haute école.
+Podhajsky wrote several books on dressage and training, and during the Second World War he oversaw efforts to protect the Spanish Riding School and its horses.

 Career

 Podhajsky was born in Mostar, Bosnia and Herzegovina, and was an officer in the Austrian Army, rising to the rank of colonel.
-In 1939, Podhajsky became chief of the Academy of Classical Horsemanship, better known as the Spanish Riding School of Vienna, Austria.
+In 1939, Podhajsky became chief of the Academy of Classical Horsemanship, better known as the Spanish Riding School of Vienna.
 Founded in 1572, the school's main focus was the training of Lipizzan horses in the art of classical dressage.
+Podhajsky competed in dressage at the 1936 Summer Olympics and the 1948 Summer Olympics, winning a bronze medal in 1936.
 Podhajsky was director of the school throughout World War II and continued in the position until his retirement in 1965.
 Following his retirement, he continued to teach classical horsemanship, and wrote a number of books on the topic.
 Podhajsky died following a stroke in 1973, in Vienna, Austria.

 Relocation during World War II

 During World War II, worried for the safety of the school and the horses due to bombing raids on Vienna, Podhajsky evacuated most of the stallions out of the city to Sankt Martin im Innkreis in Upper Austria.
 A number of mares from the Piber Federal Stud, the breeding farm that supplied horses for the school, were also evacuated.